 Fluffy green-tinted rice cooked in a jalapeno and cilantro-based broth?
 Count me in.
 I found the inspiration for this one in Lourdes Castro’s book, Simply Mexican.
-I’d never heard of her (or the book) prior to this culinary jaunt around Mexico, but the book had good reviews on Amazon and so I went for it.

 I’m glad I did.
 As much as I love the standard tomato-based Mexican rice, it can get a little repetitive.
 So I took Castro’s flavors but added some heat with some jalapenos.
 I also browned the rice first- this splits the individual grains and gives the dish a light and fluffy texture.
 Brown rice is standard around here, but I do keep white rice on hand just for Mexican rice (the brown rice doesn’t get that same fluffy texture that white will); yep, I’m pretty hardcore when it comes to Mexican food.
 And as I mentioned before, this was killer with the Creamy Shrimp with Cilantro Stems.

 * 1 cup cilantro leaves and stems, plus extra leaves for garnish

 * 1 onion, chopped

 * 1-3/4 cups chicken or vegetable broth plus 2 Tablespoons, divided